Types of Tires

-Consult your Owner's Manual for information regarding your tire warranty or speak to one of our Certified Service experts for helpful advice.
-Questions?
-Great!
-We’ve Got Answers – CALL NOW!
-(604) 291-8899
+Check your Owner’s Manual for information regarding your tire warranty or visit your Certified Service experts for helpful advice.

 Winter tires are designed for increased traction on snow- and ice-covered roads.
 Consider installing winter tires if frequent driving on ice- or snow-covered roads is expected.
-Speak to one of our knowledgeable Service Advisors today regarding winter tire availability and proper tire selection.
+See your dealer for details regarding winter tire availability and proper tire selection.
 With winter tires, there may be decreased dry-road traction, increased road noise, and shorter tread life.
 After changing to winter tires, watch for changes in the vehicle’s handling and braking.

 If you decide to use snow/winter tires: